robertoschwald/check_mk_plugins/README.md

  - Configure arbitrary environment variables needed by your webinject tests (e.g. username, password).
 This is handy if you use common webinject test files for several hosts.

 ## Installation
-1. Installation the mkp package into your Check_MK instance Extension Packages.
+1. Upload the mkp package into your Check_MK instance Extension Packages.  (comming soon)
 2. Install your webinject config- and test files into the site-user directory /etc/webinject of the appliance(s).
    Note: You must copy the files to all Check_MK servers in a cluster manually!
 3. Create a new webinject active check rule for your host.